 Self-directed retirement accounts provide a great deal of freedom, flexibility, and a wealth of investment choices.
-Along with freedom and flexibility come rules that investors need to be aware of.
-These rules are mandated by the IRS to ensure that your retirement plan does not provide you any personal benefits until you retire.
-Be sure you understand these rules so your account is in compliance and does not suffer penalties, taxation, or loss of its tax-sheltered status.
-In addition, you should always consult your attorney, tax, and/or investment professionals regarding your investment decisions.
+However, these accounts have rules that investors need to be aware of to maintain these benefits.
+The IRS mandated these rules to ensure that your retirement plan does not provide you any personal benefits until retirement.
+Be sure you understand these rules to keep your account in compliance.
+If you do not follow these rules, your plan could suffer penalties, taxation, or loss of its tax-sheltered status.
+You should always consult your attorney, tax, and investment professionals regarding your investment decisions.

-Some types of self-directed transactions violate the basic intent of your IRA and may subject your account to risks and penalties.
+Some types of self-directed transactions violate your IRA’s basic intent and subject your account to risks and penalties.
 Your retirement plan is not to benefit you before you reach retirement age.
 Actions providing immediate financial gain to the account holder or other disqualified persons/parties are not allowed.
 Examples include:

 - Borrowing money from your IRA